security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-## Start date of area of operations?
+## Areas of Operations: start date?

 ### Description